Our office will take care of you every step of the way!

 - Reintroduce regular foods slowly.

 - Come to your post op visit with Dr. Gritsus.
 Typically post op visits are scheduled 7-10 days after your weight loss surgery.
-The post op visit will include evaluation by Dr. Gritsus to see whether you are feeling OK, and able to tolerate and follow your diet after the Gastric Bypass, Gastric Band and Gastric Sleeve.
+The post op visit will include evaluation by Dr. Gritsus to see whether you are feeling OK, and able to tolerate and follow your diet after the Gastric Bypass, Gastric Band, Gastric Balloon or Gastric Sleeve procedure.

 - Return to work, most often within one to two weeks.